-I. General Information Academic Year
+I. General Information Academic Year -

-Name of Dean:
+Name of Dean: -

 Dean of the Faculty of:

 No. of years in that position:

 II.
-Effectiveness of Dean According to the Haigazian University Faculty Handbook the responsibilities of a Deep include
+Effectiveness of Dean

+According to the Haigazian University Faculty Handbo •

-According to the Haigazian University Faculty Handbook, the responsibilities of a Dean include the following areas.
+the following areas.
 Please evaluate the effectiveness of the dean in each area during the past year.